Running Tips to Help you Run Injury Free

 Shallow upper chest breathing can cause your shoulders to feel tense and you will not be providing your body with the oxygen it needs to run properly.
 Deep breathing using your diaphragm will help provide a proper oxygen exchange and an efficient supply of energy for running.
 Read more about Breathing While Running.

 Correct Running Form - Incorrect running form is often the cause of many running injuries.
 If your body is not in proper alignment, it will create stress on your body in a particular area.
 With repeated misalignment, this area will most likely suffer an overuse injury.
-Check your running posture to ensure injury free running.
+Check your running form to ensure injury free running.
 If you are a barefoot runner, check out barefoot running form.

 Correct Running Shoes - Are you an overpronator, underpronator or a neutral pronator?
 Not sure?
 Have your feet examined by a shoe expert or check out Best Running Shoes to help your determine your foot category.